MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 > [!TIP]
 >Need help getting started with Power BI?
 Take advantage of the [one-hour workshops offered by our partners and get a free consultation](https://appsource.microsoft.com/marketplace/consulting-services?search=Onehourfreeconsultingoffer).

 Admins can use the **Help + support** experience in the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com) to get self-help solutions and to create a new service request.
-Before you contact Microsoft Support, you should follow these steps:
+Before you contact Microsoft support, you should follow these steps:

 * Check for known service outages or degradation at [Power BI Support](https://support.powerbi.com).

+* To check for known issues with Power BI features, see [Power BI known issues](/power-bi/troubleshoot/known-issues/power-bi-known-issues)

 * Look for any notifications about Power BI in the [Microsoft 365 service health dashboard](https://admin.microsoft.com/#/servicehealth).